bil-bas/alpha_channel/README.rdoc.txt

 * Ruby 1.9.2 (will also run on 1.9.1 or 1.8.7)
 * Developed using JetBrains RubyMine IDE
-* Sounds created with dfxr
+* Sounds created with sfxr and converted to Ogg Vorbis format with Audacity.
 * Windows executable created with the Ocra gem.